Ballykeel Dolmen

 Steven Gray has been found murdered at Meigh, near Newry, but it is believed he was killed elsewhere.
 Even our best team of investigators have uncovered very few leads and thus need your help to solve the murder.

-• The Slieve Gullion Whodunit Hunt starts at Derrymore House, Bessbrook, just to the West of Newry off the A1, and ends nearby.
+• The Slieve Gullion Whodunit Hunt starts at Derrymore House, near Newry.

 • This is a self-guided, circular driving murder mystery trail.

 • You’ll see super mountain scenery as you drive around the Ring Of Gullion area.
-Also learn about the area’s past linen industry, visit a National Trust property, a graveyard where the brother of Robert The Bruce is buried, a ruined castle, an ancient tomb dating back thousands of years… and LOTS more!
+Also learn about the area’s past linen industry, visit a National Trust woodland house, an ancient church and significant monastic site, a nelithic tomb dating back thousands of years… and more!

-• There is about 3 miles / 5 km of walking in total, spread across numerous clue stops along the route.
+• There is about 2½ miles / 4 km of walking in total, spread across numerous clue stops along the route.

-• Accessibility – it is mostly fairly flat where the clues are to be found, however one clue has an inclined path to a field; it is recommended to take sensible shoes.
+• Accessibility – it is mostly fairly flat where the clues are to be found.

-• There are several bars, cafes, and convenience stores along the route for refreshment.
+• There are several bars, cafes, coffee shops, and convenience stores along the route.

-• Note: in April 2024 a parking charge of £5 was introduced into Slieve Gullion Forest Park.
-While it is possible to avoid this (with additional walking), for around six hours of investigative fun we think that this fee on top of the price of the Whodunit booklet is still incredible value!
+• Note: in April 2024 a parking charge of £5 was introduced by Slieve Gullion Forest Park.
+It is possible to avoid this with additional walking (and we’ve given instructions in the booklet if necessary), but for all this investigative fun we think that this fee on top of the price of the Whodunit booklet is still incredible value!

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.